BlokasLabs/pisound-docs/Home.md

 Go to **Interfacing Options** and make sure **ssh** and **VNC** are enabled.
 If you don't see these options, go to **Advanced Options** and do **Update**.

 Triple-clicking again will revert to regular WiFi behavior.

-# Compatible Software

-pisound is compatible with virtually all Linux distributions and software as it comes with an ALSA audio and MIDI driver integrated in mainline Raspbian Linux kernel (ver.
-4.4.27+).

-Tested programs in alphabetic order:

-* Audacity
-* Carla
-* Jack
-* Supercollider
-* Pure Data

 ## Sonic Pi workaround guide
 Sonic Pi has a special case for Raspberry Pi during startup.
 By default it kills the existing jackd server, and starts one configured to use the built in Raspberry Pi audio with hardcoded parameters.
 That makes Sonic Pi unusable with other audio cards, unless the below workaround is applied, so Sonic Pi would behave in the same way as if it's run on any other linux device.